 Philadelphia mass shooting kills 1 person, injures 8 on 4th of July

-PHILADELPHIA (CBS) -- One person was killed and eight others were hurt after a shooting late on July 4, Philadelphia police said.
+PHILADELPHIA (CBS) -- A 19-year-old man was killed and eight others were injured after a drive-by shooting late on July 4, Philadelphia police said.

-The shooting happened around 11:30 p.m. near 60th Street and Kingsessing Avenue in Southwest Philadelphia.
+Police said a person in an SUV fired multiple gunshots at a group of people gathered on the 1900 block of South Salford Street, a side street between Chester and Kingsessing avenues in Southwest Philadelphia.

+Around 11:30 p.m., a man was in the passenger seat of the SUV as it drove down the block.

+Police said the 19-year-old man, who was shot once in the face, was taken to Penn Presbyterian Medical Center and pronounced dead late Thursday night.

-Police said an officer found a victim with gunshot wounds lying in the middle of the street and then other officers were called to the scene.
+In a news conference, police said an officer found a victim with gunshot wounds lying in the middle of the street, and then other officers were called to the scene.
 Police found a total of nine victims, five of whom are adults and four who are teenagers.

 "Our officers were in the area doing a routine patrol and observed someone laying on the ground," Philadelphia Police Inspector Kpana Massaquoi said.